Sajid Javid

 In June 2021, following the resignation of Matt Hancock, he was reappointed to Johnson's cabinet as Health Secretary.
-This made him a prominent figure in the British government response to the COVID-19 pandemic in the United Kingdom.
-He supported an end to most generalised public health restrictions such as face mask mandates until emergence of the Omicron variant in November 2021, and expanded the vaccination programme.
-Following the Chris Pincher scandal, Javid resigned as Health Secretary on 5 July 2022, and was the first of 62 Conservative MPs to resign during the government crisis which culminated in Johnson's own resignation.
-He was succeeded by Steve Barclay.

-Javid stood to replace Johnson in the July–September 2022 Conservative Party leadership election, but withdrew from the race before he could be nominated, and subsequently returned to the backbenches.
-In December 2022, Javid said that he would not stand for re-election at the next general election, due to be held no later than January 2025.
+This made him a prominent figure in the UK government response to the COVID-19 pandemic, which he supported an end to most generalised public health restrictions, such as face mask mandates until the emergence of the highly transmissible Delta cron hybrid variant from June 2021 until the end of March 2022, and he also expanded the COVID-19 vaccination programme in the United Kingdom.
+Following the Chris Pincher scandal, Javid resigned as Health Secretary on 5 July 2022, and was the first of 62 Conservative MPs to resign their government positions during the government crisis, which culminated in Johnson's own resignation.
+He returned to the backbenches and was succeeded by Steve Barclay.
+Javid stood to replace Johnson in the July–September 2022 Conservative Party leadership election but withdrew from the race before he could be nominated, subsequently endorsing Liz Truss.
+He later endorsed Sunak in the October 2022 Conservative Party leadership election, and stood down as an MP at the 2024 general election.
+He was appointed Knight Bachelor in the 2024 New Year Honours for political and public service.
+On 18 September 2024, the Holocaust Memorial Day Trust announced the appointment of Sir Sajid Javid as their next Chair.
+He took up the position in July 2025.